linux-man/backstage/README.md

 Backstage will auto-start if called with a parameter (stage file path), like "backstage ~/presentation.stage"

+### New on 4.0

+A Presentation can be interactive.
+A clickable Node points to a Target Node.
+Target Node is defined by its Label and is selected on a dropdown list.
+- New property "Target" on all Nodes.
+- New property "Click" on Rect, Image, Gallery and Video Nodes.

+A [Backstage Player](https://github.com/linux-man/bplayer) was created, intended for use on Raspberry Pi systems.

 ### Issues

 Drag n' Drop is disable on FX2D renderer.

 If you install Backstage you can open a project by double clicking the file.
 On Windows, a console window is opened.
 You can close it.
 That happens because Processing apps must be run on their working directories.
 I couldn't find a registry key to force that, so I had to open a command line and run Backstage after a "change dir".
 If someone knows how to avoid this please tell me.
-UPDATE: currently, the installer is not compiled.
+UPDATE: Currently, the installer is not compiled.

 On Linux, Java has a tendency to crash when a monitor is connected/disconnected.
 Looks like a long time [bug](https://www.google.pt/search?q=sun.awt.image.BufImgSurfaceData+cannot+be+cast+to+sun.java2d.xr.XRSurfaceData).

 Sometimes at start the theme is not correctly applied.

 Sometimes, when loading a video/audio the sound keeps playing.
 Just stop it.
+UPDATE: It appears this issue has been fixed.

 During the limited tests I did on Mac, I found that the original Opengl version crash, so I added an alternative DEFAULT (JAVA2D) version.